About this listing

-Spacious (250+ s.f.) finished attic space (up 15 steps) with queen brass bed, antiques, original art, wonderful light, ensuite half bath (full bath with shower at bottom of stairs), mini-fridge and microwave.
+Spacious (250+ s.f.) finished attic space (up 15 steps) with queen brass bed, antiques, original art, wonderful light, tiny half bath (full bath with shower at bottom of stairs), mini-fridge and microwave.
 A rollaway bed is available for one additional person.
 The farmhouse was built by the Savio family in 1914 and much is original.
 It's a lovely and quiet private space to unwind in the western Sonoma wine country.
-Sit on one of the porches with a glass of wine or a picnic lunch and watch the birds and wildlife in the wetland just below us or in the pasture.
+Sit on one of the porches or patios with a glass of wine or a picnic lunch and watch the birds and wildlife in the wetland just below us or in the pasture.
 Drive to Bodega Bay for fabulous clam chowder, crab right off the boat, and whale watching.
 We're at the dead end of a tiny lane on 8 acres, adjacent to wetland open space but just a mile from downtown Sebastopol, a charming little town with wonderful restaurants and shops.
 You'll love the small unpretentious wineries, the great musical offerings, hiking, canoeing, and other recreation in the area.
 Help yourself to our basket of brochures and hiking guides to help plan your activities.

 Coffee/tea and simple breakfast included.
 Lots of good books for readers to enjoy.